htcondor/htcondor/docs/classad-attributes/machine-classad-attributes.rst

     A floating point number representing the current load average over time.
     This number goes up by 1.0 for every runnable thread.
-More concretely, if a single-core machine has a load average of 1.0, it means the one cpu is fully utilized -- on average, there is one running thread at all times.
+More concretely, if a single-core machine has a load average of 1.0, it means the one cpu is fully utilized.
+In other words, on average, there is one running thread at all times.
 If that same single core machine has a load average of 2.0, it means there are, over time, 2 runnable threads contending for CPU time, and thus each is probably running at half the speed they would be if the other one was not there.
 This is not scaled by number of cores on the system, thus a load average of 10.0 might indicated An overloaded 4 core system, but on a 128 core system, there would still be plenty of headroom.
     Note that threads that are sleeping blocked on long-term i/o do not count to the load average.

 :classad-attribute-def:`Machine`
     A string with the machine's fully qualified host name.